KoryNunn/flaps/README.md

  - close: The flap was just closed.
  - open: The flap is now open.
  - move: The flap's position just updated.

+ ## Caveat

+ Works a bit shit in firefox.
+Pull requests welcome.

+ Does not work in IE, I have no idea why, I didn't look into it much.
+Pull requests welcome.